-Illustrations co-envisioned by Mike Klein's Leadership for Social Justice students and illustrated by SCP Artist-in-Residence Sarah Nelson through a collaborative Metro Transit / SCP Arts project will be installed on the exterior of a light rail train during Earth Week 2019!
+Illustrations co-envisioned by Mike Klein's Leadership for Social Justice students and illustrated by SCP Artist-in-Residence Sarah Nelson through a collaborative Metro Transit / SCP Arts project are installed on the exterior of a light rail train for Earth Week 2019!
 Special thanks to Metro Transit for funding this installation!

 Students collaborated with Kelly Morrell, Commuter Programs Specialist with Metro Transit, to explore the diverse stories of transit riders.
 Students discovered that transformation was a common theme underlying transit riders' stories.
 Students co-envisioned this illustration with SCP Artist-in-Residence Sarah Nelson to express their research.
 They also co-authored a book about their project, entitled Transit Transformations.